Alex Villanueva

-Alejandro Villanueva is an American law enforcement officer who served as the 33rd sheriff of Los Angeles County, California.
+Alejandro Villanueva is an American former law enforcement officer who served as the 33rd sheriff of Los Angeles County, California from 2018 until 2022.
 He defeated incumbent sheriff Jim McDonnell in the 2018 L.A.
-County Sheriff's race, making him the first to unseat an incumbent in over 100 years.
-Before becoming Sheriff, he was a lieutenant with the Los Angeles County Sheriff's Department.
+County sheriff's race, making him the first to unseat an incumbent in over 100 years.
+Before becoming sheriff, he was a lieutenant with the Los Angeles County Sheriff's Department.

-The first member of the Democratic Party to be elected Sheriff in 138 years, Villanueva campaigned as a reformer and appealed to some progressive values, but has received notoriety for more conservative policies during his tenure.
-Villanueva lost his bid for reelection in 2022 against former Long Beach Police Chief Robert Luna.
+The first member of the Democratic Party to be elected sheriff in 138 years, Villanueva campaigned as a reformer and appealed to some progressive values, but has received notoriety for more conservative policies during his tenure, as well as high levels of corruption.
+Villanueva lost his bid for reelection in 2022 by a wide margin of 61.3% to 38.7% against former Long Beach Police chief Robert Luna.
+He became a Republican in 2025.

 Early life and education

 Villanueva was born in Chicago, Illinois in 1963 to a Puerto Rican father and Polish-American mother.
 His family moved to Rochester, New York at an early age.
 When Villanueva was nine years old, his family moved to Aguadilla, Puerto Rico, where he learned Spanish and walked to school while reading books along the rural back roads beside sugar cane fields.

-Villanueva earned an associate degree in Liberal Arts from San Bernardino Valley College in 1986 and a Bachelor of Liberal Studies from the University of the State of New York, Regents College, now known as Excelsior College.
+He began his college education while in Puerto Rico and earned an associate degree in Liberal Arts from San Bernardino Valley College in California in 1986 and a Bachelor of Liberal Studies from the University of the State of New York, Regents College, now known as Excelsior College.
 Villanueva then earned a Master of Public Administration from California State University, Northridge and a Doctorate of Public Administration from University of La Verne.
 Villanueva's dissertation was on the subject of leadership diversity in law enforcement.

 Military service

 Villanueva served in the United States military for 10 years.
-After graduating from high school in Puerto Rico, Villanueva served in the United States Air Force and California Air National Guard from 1983 to 1985.
+After graduating from high school in Puerto Rico, Villanueva enlisted in the United States Air Force and later in the California Air National Guard from 1983 to 1985.
 He was stationed at Norton Air Force Base in San Bernardino, California and March Air Force Base in Riverside, California.
-It was at this time that Villanueva was hired by the Los Angeles County Sheriff's Department.
-Villanueva remained in the military, however, for another seven years, serving in the California Army National Guard from 1985 to 1992 where he was commissioned as a second lieutenant (2nd Battalion, 144th Field Artillery Regiment, 40th Infantry Division).
+It was at this time that Villanueva was a Senior Airman in the USAF and was hired by the Los Angeles County Sheriff's Department.
+Villanueva remained in the military, however, for another seven years, serving in the California Army National Guard from 1985 to 1992 where he was commissioned and served as 1st Lieutenant (2nd Battalion, 144th Field Artillery Regiment, 40th Infantry Division).